falcon2539/HTML-LEVEL-TWO/README.md

 # HTML-LEVEL-TWO

-<H2>This repository is simply a collection of HTML lessons, utilizing GitHub for practice.<H>
+<H3>This repository is simply a collection of HTML lessons, utilizing GitHub for practice.<H3>